German submarine U-1224

 German submarine U-1224 was a Type IXC/40 U-boat of Nazi Germany's Kriegsmarine built for service during World War II.
-She was constructed by Deutsche Werft of Hamburg, used as a training ship for Japanese sailors, and transferred into Japanese service on 15 February 1944.
-In the Imperial Japanese Navy, she served as Ro-501 until sunk on 13 May 1944.
+She was constructed by Deutsche Werft of Hamburg, and was commissioned on 20 October 1943, with Kapitänleutnant Georg Preuss in command.
+She was assigned to the 31st U-boat Flotilla, a submarine training unit.

+In late 1943 and early 1944, she was used as a training ship for Japanese sailors.
+In the summer of 1943 a full crew of Japanese submariners arrived in Germany to be trained on the operations of German U-boats, on the initiative of the German naval attaché in Japan, Paul Wenneker, who wanted to share German submarine knowledge and technology with the Japanese.
+U-1224 was transferred into Japanese service on 15 February 1944, after the Japanese crew spent several months training in the Baltic Sea.
+While in Kiel, she was commissioned in the Imperial Japanese Navy as Ro-501, and shortly afterwards departed for Japan, along with a cargo of war materials and four Japanese naval engineers who had been studying in Germany.

+Ro-501 was sunk on 13 May 1944 on her way to Japan by a U.S. Navy anti-submarine hunter-killer group, about 500 nautical miles off Cape Verde in the Atlantic, after spending two days trying to evade the pursuers.

 Design

 German Type IXC/40 submarines were slightly larger than the original Type IXCs.
 U-1224 had a displacement of 1144 t when at the surface and 1257 t while submerged.
 The U-boat had a total length of 76.76 m, a pressure hull length of 58.75 m, a beam of 6.86 m, a height of 9.60 m, and a draught of 4.67 m.
 The submarine was powered by two MAN M 9 V 40/46 supercharged four-stroke, nine-cylinder diesel engines producing a total of 4400 PS for use while surfaced, two Siemens-Schuckert 2 GU 345/34 double-acting electric motors producing a total of 1000 shp for use while submerged.
 She had two shafts and two 1.92 m propellers.
 The boat was capable of operating at depths of up to 230 m.

 The submarine had a maximum surface speed of 18.3 kn and a maximum submerged speed of 7.3 kn.
 When submerged, the boat could operate for 63 nmi at 4 kn; when surfaced, she could travel 13850 nmi at 10 kn.
 U-1224 was fitted with six 53.3 cm torpedo tubes (four fitted at the bow and two at the stern), 22 torpedoes, one 10.5 cm SK C/32 naval gun, 180 rounds, and a 3.7 cm Flak M42 as well as two twin 2 cm C/30 anti-aircraft guns.
 The boat had a complement of forty-eight.